Year of entry 2024

 Because this course is open only to Widening Participation applicants from the UK, in addition to the academic requirements specified below, further criteria must be met in order to be eligible.
 These can be found here.

 Values based recruitment is carried out across our vocational programmes.
 Candidates who apply to more than one vocational course in the School of Medicine will only be considered for one course.
 Please note that if a candidate demonstrates motivation and insight for another non-School of Medicine vocational course e.g. nursing or dentistry they will be rejected without further consideration.
 Candidates therefore cannot apply to the Gateway to Medicine and Medicine programmes in the same application cycle.

 Where possible, candidates who apply for multiple programmes within the School of Medicine will be informed that they must choose one course only.

 This course is not open to international applicants.

 A Level: BBC including Chemistry or Biology at B grade.
 Physics or Maths must also be offered if Chemistry is not taken.

 Certain combinations are not acceptable, specifically:

-Applicants who are studying both Chemistry and Biology, who are predicted ABB or greater with the A in Chemistry or Biology, who also meet the Widening Participation criteria, are not eligible to apply to A101 and should apply via the Access to Leeds route to the A100 course.
+Applicants who are studying both Chemistry and Biology, who are predicted ABB or greater with the A in Chemistry or Biology and also meet the Widening Participation criteria are not eligible to apply to A101 and should apply via the Access to Leeds route to the A100 course.

-Applicants predicted ABB without the A in Chemistry or Biology, and applicants who not taking both Chemistry and Biology A-Levels, are not eligible to apply to A100 or and should therefore apply to the Gateway course if they meet the Widening Participation criteria.
+Applicants predicted ABB without the A in Chemistry or Biology, and applicants who not taking both Chemistry and Biology A-Levels, are not eligible to apply to A100.
+They should therefore apply to the Gateway course if they meet the Widening Participation criteria.